AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ## Live Search components

-* [!DNL Live Search] [popover](storefront-popover.md) is the box that opens under the search field that contains the search results.
+* [!DNL Live Search] [popover widget](storefront-popover.md) is the box that opens under the search field that contains the search results.
 * [Product Listing Page widget](plp-styling.md) provides a searchable product listing page with facets and synonym support.
 * AEM CIF components: The [Popover widget](https://github.com/adobe/aem-cif-guides-venia/pull/319) and the [PLP Widget](https://github.com/adobe/aem-cif-guides-venia/pull/320) allow AEM sites to take advantage of [!DNL Live Search].
 * [[!DNL Live Search] Admin](workspace.md) is where rules, facets, and synonyms are configured.